Freest10/angular4-json-schema-view/README.md

 This project was created to improve the lack of angular2-json-schema-form, which I encountered on a real project.
 To do this, I had to write my own Json schema, based on angular2-json-schema-form.

-Disadvantages of the angular2-json-schema-form, which I decided on in my project, are presented below:
+Disadvantages of the angular2-json-schema-form, which I decided on in my project, are presented below:<br/>
 1)Problem: if you want to track the events of the widget, you need to specify them in the json schema.

 Example: